-- Established our surgical business through the acquisition and integration of the OsteoAMP product line in 2014 and the BioStructures business in 2015.
+• Established our surgical business through the acquisition and integration of the OsteoAMP product line in 2014 and the BioStructures business in 2015.
 Our OsteoAMP product is an allogeneic growth factor that through our proprietary processing retains higher levels of naturally occurring growth factors, leading to better bone remodeling than other allograft products on the market.
 Our line of products from the recent BioStructures acquisition includes SignaFuse and Interface, bioactive synthetic products in various preparations, as well as complementary DBM and allografts.
-We believe these acquisitions provide us with one of the broadest and most differentiated portfolios of advanced bone graft substitutes. - Accelerated the research and development of our next-generation BMP product candidates by obtaining an exclusive worldwide license to an intellectual property portfolio.
+We believe these acquisitions provide us with one of the broadest and most differentiated portfolios of advanced bone graft substitutes.

+- Accelerated the research and development of our next-generation BMP product candidates by obtaining an exclusive worldwide license to an intellectual property portfolio.
 Since obtaining an exclusive, worldwide license, subject to certain field of use and other restrictions, to certain parts of Pfizer's BMP portfolio in 2013, we have designed and developed a protein molecule and carrier technology in order to optimize BMP release and reduce excess bone formation.
 In studies involving more than 80 non-human primates, our next-generation BMP product candidates have demonstrated at least equivalent efficacy to Infuse, while requiring only one-tenth the dosage.
+However, non-human primate studies may not be indicative of results that we will experience in clinical trials with human subjects.
+Clinical testing is expensive, is difficult to design and implement, can take many years to complete and is inherently uncertain as to outcome.
 We intend to pursue three different indications for our next-generation BMP which are transforaminal lumbar interbody fusion, or TLIF, posterior lumbar interbody fusion, or PLIF, and open tibia fractures.
 We plan to initiate a Phase 1 clinical trial within 18 months.

-• Enhanced our Active Healing Therapies business by securing distribution rights to commercialize a broader set of HA viscosupplementation therapies.
+However, we cannot determine with certainty the timing of initiation, the duration or the completion of current or future preclinical studies and clinical trials of our BMP product candidates. - Enhanced our Active Healing Therapies business by securing distribution rights to commercialize a broader set of HA viscosupplementation therapies.
 In February 2016, we acquired the exclusive U.S. distribution rights for GelSyn-3, a PMA three injection HA viscosupplementation therapy from Institut Biochimique SA, or IBSA.
 We expect to launch the product in the United States in the second half of 2016.
 In 2015, we began distribution of Supartz FX, which has an expanded label for repeat injection cycles, to broaden our offering of HA viscosupplementation therapies.
 In addition, we acquired certain assets outside the United States to Durolane, a single injection HA viscosupplementation therapy, to which we previously only had the exclusive distribution rights from Galderma S.A. and Q-Med AB.
 This acquisition allows us to expand to new geographic markets and increase our profitability for this product.